jentery/routledgeCompanionMSDH/index.md

 ## CONTRIBUTORS AND DRAFT CHAPTER TITLES

-Below is an [alphabetical list](list.md) of the *Companion*'s contributors together with their draft chapter titles.
-The chapter titles may change prior to publication by Routledge.
+Below is an [alphabetical list](list.md) of the *Companion*'s contributors, together with their draft chapter titles.
+The chapter titles may change prior to publication with Routledge.
 * Bailey, Moya and Reina Gossett: "Social Justice Media and Digital Humanities: Forging a Future Together"
 * Balsamo, Anne: "Understanding Public Interactives: Studying Emergent Media Genres"
 * Barnett, Fiona and Jacob Gaboury: "Computing Queerness"